 Benham, who had been ordered by Major General David Hunter not to bring on a general engagement, refused to acknowledge that this was a battle in his report.
 He wrote that “the main object of the reconnaissance was accomplished in ascertaining the nature of the fort…”

-The alarming number of casualties indicated that this was much more than just a reconnaissance.
-The Federals lost 683 men (107 killed, 487 wounded, and 89 missing) out of about 6,600 on the island, setting back progress in trying to capture Charleston Harbor.
+But the alarming number of casualties indicated that this was much more than just a reconnaissance.
+The Federals lost 683 men (107 killed, 487 wounded, and 89 missing) out of about 6,600 on the island, thus setting back progress in trying to capture Charleston Harbor.
 The Confederates lost 204 (52 killed, 144 wounded, and eight missing).
-Evans commended Lamar for the Confederate victory, naming the fortifications Fort Lamar in his honor.
+Evans commended Lamar for the Confederate victory and named the fortifications Fort Lamar in his honor.